digitalave/digitalave-old-site.github.io/_posts/2019-09-18-Configure_DNS_DHCP_with_pfSense.md

 ### CONFIGURE DHCP SERVER & DNS RESOLVER ON PFSENSE

 Welcome to digital avenue.
-Hi Guys today i will goning to demonstrate how to install anbd configure dhcp server and dns reslover on pfsense 2.4.
+Hi Guys today I'm goning to demonstrate how to install anbd configure dhcp server and dns reslover on pfsense 2.4.

 #### STEP 01: GENARAL CONFIGURATION